SamueleGerminiani/usm-t/tool/synthetic_gen/README.md

 - **templates**: String that contains a list of templates

     ## About templates:
     A list of templates that can be specified by the user as a string.
-Each template need represents the LTL formula structure.
+Each template represents the LTL formula structure.
 A template is accepted by the tool if it is accepted by the ltlsynt grammar (see https://spot.lre.epita.fr/ltlsynt.html).
     The accepted format for the template string is as follows:
     ```bash
-    {template1,nant,ncon,nspec,overlap},{template2,nant,ncon,nspec,overlap},...
+    {template1,nant,ncon,nspec,overlap};{template2,nant,ncon,nspec,overlap};...
     ```
     Where:
     - **nant**: number of proposition that will be used for expanding the antecedent